-Theft may seem like an unimportant charge because people mainly think of shoplifting or pickpocketing but it can be quite serious.
+Theft may seem like an unimportant charge, but it can be quite serious.
 Theft can be a misdemeanor charge if the value of the item is less than $500, but a conviction on your record could be more detrimental than you realize.
 Don’t take a chance on your future if you have been charged with theft.
-Contact our legal team today to set up a free consultation.What Does Theft Mean Exactly?
+Contact our legal team today to set up a free consultation for your criminal case.What Does Theft Mean Exactly?

 The Official Code of Georgia § 16-8-14 defines Theft by Shoplifting as follows:

 A person commits the offense of theft by shoplifting when such person alone or in concert with another person, with the intent of appropriating merchandise to his or her own use without paying for the same or to deprive the owner of possession thereof or of the value thereof, in whole or in part, does any of the following

 - Conceals or takes possession of the goods or merchandise of any store or retail establishment;

 - Alters the price tag or other price marking on goods or merchandise of any store or retail establishment;

 - Transfers the goods or merchandise of any store or retail establishment from one container to another;